itskekoff/Trinity/README.md

 - Modified version of [Fernflower Decompiler](https://www.jetbrains.com/)

 #### Who is this meant for?
-Hackers, hobbyists, professionals, everyone is welcome.
+Hackers, hobbyists, professionals, femboys - everyone is welcome.

 #### Context
 Originally Trinity started out as an obfuscator with an interactive interface.
 Over time, I began using it as a decompiler, and eventually it evolved into this awesome tool.